-Configuration This is the number of the dedicated serial port for sending configuration commands command port ("AT" commands) to the modem.
-The most common value is 0.
+Configuration command port This is the number of the dedicated serial port for sending configuration commands ["AT" commands] to the modem.
+The most common value is 0. communa port (Ar commands) to the modern.
+The most common value is o.